Jean1000levrai/EasyPyEngine/README.md

 ## License

-This project is under thge MIT License, check the LICENSE.
+This project is under the MIT License, check the [LICENSE](LICENSE).